-By nature of its operating business, the company has not been significantly impacted by COVID-19, and the Directors believe the current level of trading activity as reported in the income statement will continue in the foreseeable future, with no anticipated significant movements in the statement of financial position.
+By nature of its operating business, the company has not been significantly impacted by the ongoing conflict in Ukraine, and the Directors believe the current level of operating activity as reported in the income statement will continue in the foreseeable future.

-As a property company with the principal activity being the provision of services to Cadent Gas, the operating company within Quadgas Holdings TopCo Limited Group, Cadent Services is not significantly impacted by climate change.
-For information on how climate change will impact Cadent Gas Limited, refer to the Strategic Report in Cadent Gas Limited's Annual Report and Accounts 2020/21.
+As a company with the principal activity being the provision of services (including property management) to Cadent Gas, the operating company within Quadgas Holdings TopCo Limited Group (the 'Group'), Cadent Services is not currently directly or significantly impacted by climate change.
+However, climate change is a global challenge and an emerging risk to business, people and the environment across the world.
+The Group has a role to play in limiting warming by improving our energy management, reducing our carbon emissions and by helping our customers do the same.
+For information on how climate change will impact the Group's operating company, Cadent Gas Limited, refer to the Strategic Report included in Cadent Gas Limited's Annual Report and Accounts 2022/2023.